shruthiyk/Computer-Systems/Assignment2/README.md

 TODO Please edit the following information in your assignment

-- Name:
+- Name: Shruthi Kulkarni
 - How many hours did it take you to complete this assignment?
+8 hours
-- Did you collaborate with any other students/TAs/Professors?
+- Did you collaborate with any other students/TAs/Professors? none
 - Did you use any external resources?
-(Cite them below)
+(Cite them below)  yes
-  - tbd
+  - C Programming Language - GeeksforGeeks
-  - tbd
+  - mycodeschool - DS videos
 - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?